ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/add-disk.md

 [13955.161769] sd 2:0:2:0: [sdc] Attached SCSI disk
 ```

-In this case, the new disk is labeled `sdc`.
+In this case, the new disk is labelled `sdc`.

 You should confirm that this is not already configured as a physical volume in LVM: